A Potted Chronology of Llamas in the UK

 21 March - Llama exhibited at Brooke's Menagerie in London.
 Morning Chronicle.

 30 April - Llamas shown at Norwich and Yarmouth Fairs Ipswich Journal.

-A white and a brown llama described at London Zoo in their Guide to the Gardens of the Zoological Society pp. 8-9.
+A white and a brown llama described at London Zoo (opened in 1828) in their Guide to the Gardens of the Zoological Society pp. 8-9.
 One described as morose.

 27 November - Mention of llama from Liverpool Zoological gardens performing in the pantomime Bluebeard Liverpool Mercury